NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Ideally we should be checking if Target Effector position is reachable - To check if effector position is reachable by joint chain, check for $||L_1 - L_2||$ and $||L_1 + L_2||$ min and max distances (eg for 2 bones (lengths of deltas between joint positions)).

+We assume there is only a single chain of joints and a single end effector in this case, if I had time we would allow for multiple end effectors, for multiple chains over the system, eg for each limb, but time wise I'm just focused on single chains.

 Note that the delta defines the amount of displacement the Jacobian will solve for hence the final transformation of the joints is done over multiple frames.
 Larger h will result in, inaccurate Finite differences and thus resulting joint angles / transformation.
 Or you evaluate it for multiple iterations within the same frame, successively applying the resulting angles (obtained from the inverse) so that the solution converges within a single frame, as oppose to over time / frames, at the cost of longer per frame computation times.

 _____